 User tools and features

 Browsable by author, subject, and title; Searching by keyword or phrase across entire collection, including Boolean and proximity.
-Downloading and printing are governed by fair-use rights, and generally limited to three-page sections.
+Downloading and printing are governed by fair-use rights, and printing is limited to 10 pages at a time.
 Citations can be saved for e-mailing or downloading, but only for the duration of a search session.
 Does not appear to support exporting to bibliographic management software like RefWorks or Zotero.
 Complete bibliographic records will be loaded into the library catalog, allowing full discoverability from catalog searches.

 1857+ (most from the 1970s onward).